 No need to write your pets up, but you can start setting some new ground rules around your home.
 However, Sheila Stych found some humor in doing so during the quarantine!
 Poor Penelope!

-Make sure you leave the home a safe space so there isn’t anything your pet can get into that is dangerous like snacking food you’ve had out or laptop cords.
-Be sure to leave out treats, or toys that will be great for independent play like you would if you are working like mentioned above.
+Ensure you leave home a safe space so there isn’t anything your pet can get into that is dangerous, like snacking food you’ve had out or laptop cords.
+Be sure to leave out treats or toys that will be great for independent play like you would if you are working, as mentioned above.
 When you leave, make a nice quiet exit, nothing grand to make a huge commotion.
 I know, I know this is hard.
-Especially after spending all this time hip to hip with your pet but if you get all emotional and say, “Awe, I love you so much, mommy is going to miss you, but I promise to be back so soon, I’m so sorry to leave you…” well, then you will freak out your pet and who knows what you could find when you get back.
+Especially after spending all this time hip to hip with your pet, but if you get all emotional and say, “Awe, I love you so much, mommy is going to miss you, but I promise to be back so soon, I’m so sorry to leave you…” well, then you will freak out your pet and who knows what you could find when you get back.

-This is ALWAYS a great idea, because you just never know when you might need some advice from your local trainer for behavioral issues.
-I mean think about it, pets are like kids.
-They get used to routines and get used to something like having us home and when it gets taken away or thrown off it is frustrating to them, and they can act out.
+This is ALWAYS a great idea because you never know when you might need some advice from your local trainer for behavioral issues.
+I mean, think about it, pets are like kids.
+They get used to routines and get used to something like having us home, and when it gets taken away or thrown off, it is frustrating to them, and they can act out.

-Just remember that if your pet acts out when you go back to work, they are just really sad that their duties as your co-workers have been terminated and all they really want, is to be loved and to be with you.
+Just remember that if your pet acts out when you go back to work, they are just unfortunate that their duties as your co-workers have been terminated, and all they really want is to be loved and be with you.
 Remember to have a lot of patience & love.

-The best thing you can do is be proactive and get ahead of this and prepare now while you have the time to make this transition as easy as possible on your pets and yourself.
-Once you go back to work it will be much more difficult to work out when there is less time.
+The best thing you can do is be proactive and get ahead of this and prepare now while you have the time to make this transition as easy as possible for your pets and yourself.
+Once you go back to work, it will be much more difficult to work out when there is less time.

 We want all of those quarantine adopted pets to stay adopted!